PySimpleGUI/PySimpleGUI/PySimpleGUIQt/readme.md

 1. Change `import PySimpleGUI` to `PySimpleGUIQt`

 That's it!
 OK, maybe I should have said step instead of steps.
+It may not be that simple in all cases, but it's pretty simple generally speaking.

 ## Differences between PySimpleGUI and PySimpleGUIQt